dreamatic-tech/.github/profile/README.md

 #### Progressive Web Applications development / PWA

-We levarage PWA-stack to enable native-app expereinces within web-tachnology stack
+We leverage the PWA stack to enable native app experiences within the web technology stack.
+Modern use case — full ownership over application distribution, skipping a line in proprietary app stores — an application can get installed right from the website!

 #### Web app development

-Designing and developing web-based software applications that can be accessed through a web browser.
+We are designing and developing web-based software applications that can be accessed through a web browser on all devices with any screen size.

 #### User experience design

-We design the user interface and user experience of software applications, ensuring that they are intuitive, easy to use, and visually appealing.
+We design user interfaces and experiences, ensuring they are intuitive, easy to use, and visually appealing.

 #### Quality assurance and testing

-Testing software applications to ensure that they are free from bugs, errors, and other issues that could impact their performance.
+We are testing our software to ensure no bugs, errors, or other issues could impact their performance and user experience.

-> From our forest-based headquarters, our technology company is creating innovative apps that are revolutionizing the way we live and work, all while staying true to our commitment to happy and healthy living.
+> From our forest-based headquarters, our technology company is creating innovative apps that are revolutionizing how we live and work while staying true to our commitment to happy and healthy living.